scriptPilot/pouchdb-mysql/README.md

 // Local with full sync to and filtered sync from remote const collection = db.collection('collection', 'table?filter=column,eq,something')

+// Local with full sync to and column filtered sync from remote const collection = db.collection('collection', 'table?include=firstColumn,secondColumn')

 // Local with full sync to remote const collection = db.collection('collection', 'to:table')